petobens/trueline/README.md

     values are `vert`, `block` and `under`).
 - In-segment options: the following segments have (sub)settings of their own
     - git:
+        - `TRUELINE_GIT_SHOW_STATUS_NUMBERS=true`: boolean variable that determines
+        whether to show (or not) the actual number of modified files and commits behind/ahead next to the corresponding modified-behind/ahead status symbol.
         - `TRUELINE_GIT_MODIFIED_COLOR='red'`: foreground color for symbol and number of modified files.
         - `TRUELINE_GIT_BEHIND_AHEAD_COLOR='purple'`: foreground color for symbol and